-- "NamedElement" on page 146 - "PackageableElement" on page 148

-• package: Package [0..1]

-Specifies the owning package of this classifier, if any.
-Subsets NamedElement::namespace and redefines Basic::Type::package.
+- "NamedElement" on page 146 - "PackageableElement" on page 148 package: Package [0..1] Specifies the owning package of this classifier, if any.
+Subsets Package::owningPackage.

 11.9.2 Package

 A package is used to group elements, and provides a namespace for the grouped elements.